Is Cozumel Safe For Tourists

 The photo above is from there.
 I forgot the owners name but they were the sweetest couple and the most flavor packed authentic tacos.
 As you can see the locals are the frequent customers.
 If you’re looking for an authentic experience you have to get my Cozumel Food Guide.
 With my favorite top 8 local hidden gems.

-Is it safe to walk in Cozumel at night?
+Is it safe to walk around in Cozumel

 Cozumel is not just safe during the day, you can feel safe at night also.
 The place where you will feel safest is in or near Centro.
 Street food vendors setup, families setup tents to sell souvenirs it feels like a very small town.